sp1099/Head_Soccer/README.md

 ### Ball physic

 To make the game look realistic, a good implementation of the ball physics plays an important role.
 For this purpose, the ball has two variables for the speed in the X and Y direction.
 These values are changed accordingly when the ball collides with the ground, a player or the goal.
-Furthermore gravity...
+How the speeds of the ball change depends on where the ball collides with the goal or the player and the speed at which the player moves.
+There are also values for gravity and friction, which influence the behaviour of the ball.